-- Vacations shall be taken at a mutually agreeable time arranged between the Board and the employee.
+- (a) Vacations shall be taken at a mutually agreeable time arranged between the Board and the employee.
 In the event of conflicting vacation date preferences, the choice shall be determined in accordance with seniority.
-Except as otherwise provided in this Collective Agreement, an employee is entitled to schedule their vacation in one continuous period. - (b) Regular ten (10) month employees shall be laid off on the last day and rehired on the first day of the local school calendar. - Regular ten (10) month employees shall take their annual vacation during the Winter and Spring Breaks in accordance with the individual School Board approved school calendar. - Any additional vacation entitlement shall be paid in three (3) instalments prior to Spring Break and Winter Break, and the first pay period in June in accordance with Article 21.01. - (d) Custodians and Secretarial employees shall take their annual vacation during the summer break. - (e) Regular twelve (12) month employees who have accumulated twenty-five (25) working days' vacation or more, may take annual vacations at Winter and Spring Break, subject to operational requirements of the district.
+Except as otherwise provided in this Collective Agreement, an employee is entitled to schedule their vacation in one continuous period. - (b) Regular ten (10) month employees shall be laid off on the last day and rehired on the first day of the local school calendar. - (c) Regular ten (10) month employees shall take their annual vacation during the Winter and Spring Breaks in accordance with the individual School Board approved school calendar.

+Any additional vacation entitlement shall be paid the first pay period in June in accordance with Article 21.01.

+- (d) Custodians shall take their annual vacation during the summer break. - (e) Regular twelve (12) month employees who have accumulated twenty-five (25) working days' vacation or more, may take annual vacations at Winter and Spring Break, subject to operational requirements of the district.